 By the way, if you’re looking for a bargain, there is also a whole other set of unsigned parallels, the base version which you can pick up for as little as $200 for a grade 10.

-So it looks like Tua is finally getting the call!
-Check out of these early options for a Tua Tagovailoa rookie card investment.
+Hot topic alert: Check out of these early options for a Tua Tagovailoa rookie card investment.

 Rob Gronkowski Rookie Card Score/Panini??

 Yep.
 Score took a shot at a Gronk rookie card but it’s not incredibly valuable, with even 10 grades going for well under $100.
 Probably why it was included on our list above.
 However, it’s a decent looking card if you like a toned-down appearance.